-Congratulations on your pregnancy, and for deciding to quit.
-Here are some handy quit tips to help you get from pregnancy to post delivery.
+Congratulations on your pregnancy and for deciding to stop smoking.
+Here are some handy quit tips to help you get from pregnancy to birth and breastfeeding.

-Quitting at any time during your pregnancy will give your baby a better chance of a healthy start in life.
+Stopping smoking at any time during your pregnancy will give your baby a healthier start in life.

-Quitline's Quit Specialists are trained to help you during your pregnancy.
-Your midwife and GP can also offer quitting information and support.
+Quitline counsellors are trained to help you during your pregnancy.
+Your doctor, pharmacist or maternity care provider can also offer stop smoking information and support.

 Quitline can support you right through to the birth, and in the weeks after your baby is born.
 Call 13 7848 or request a Quitline callback.